mlherd/Machine-Learning-Experiments/README.md

 # Machine-Learning-Experiments
-This repository is a collection fo Machine Learning applications that I have implemented and used in projects.
+This repository is a collection fo Machine Learning applications that I have implemented and used in my projects.
+I use Juypter Notebook for coding and project documentation.

 - Supervised_Learning
   - |__ Regression